Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Results

 Fitting the model produces the black traces in Figure \ref{fig2}b and Figure \ref{fig2}c, which agree with the data.
 Further, the fit parameters are consistent with the underlying physics.
 For instance, the difference in mobility between the robot's body and the substrate is a free parameter in the model and the best fit result is within the range of literature values for the mobility of silicon dioxide and polystyrene in aqueous solutions at similar pH values \cite{tuin_electrophoretic_1996,ermakova_effect_2003}.
 We note this model is distinct from those used to describe micromotors because we are operating at a much larger length scale: whereas micromotors can have features on the order of the Debye length (here $\sim10-100$ nm), our robots are over three orders of magnitude larger in size and thus in the ``thin Debye layer'' limit.
-Further discussion is included in the Methods section.
+Further discussion is included in the SI appendix.

-Compared to existing micromotors, the devices shown here offer several improvements.
+Compared to generic micromotors, those integrated with electronics see several improvements.
 Many motors such as bimetallic nanorods or Janus particles, while elegant in their simplicity, operate at small sizes, low energy scales \cite{paxton_chemical_2006,wang_understanding_2013,paxton_motility_2005}, and are strongly tied to environmental chemistry for propulsion.
 By contrast, electronic control of the current flowing through solution lifts these constraints, enabling operation in a range of environments and at larger sizes and energy scales.
 For example, the robots presented here operate at fields nearly two orders of magnitude larger than chemically driven motors \cite{paxton_motility_2005}.
 By extension, the robot retains the ability to propel at roughly one body length per second, despite the fact that it is more than one hundred fold larger in size.
+Likewise, electronically controlled versions can operate in one hundred fold higher conductivity solutions for a fixed robot size.

+These motor performance advantages are further compounded by the fact that electronics offer a path to complex systems for control and alternate mechanisms of power transfer.
+For instance, current controllers can be built a variety of ways, allowing a robot to directly modulate its propulsion speed on command or in response to sensory data.
+Further, instead of PVs, acoustic or magnetic fields could be used to transfer energy to on chip electronics \cite{singer_wireless_2021} and drive the electrokinetic propulsion system.
+The only fundamental design constraint is to match the voltage and current requirements listed here.